parisni/vim.hx/README.md

 ## Alternatives / Similar Projects

-Here are some other projects you might find interesting, depending on your needs:
+Here are some other projects you might find interesting:

-- Learn [Helix](https://helix-editor.com), give it a try!

 - [**helix-vim**](https://github.com/LGUG2Z/helix-vim) — A Vim-like configuration for Helix.
 This is an attempt to provide Vim-like keybindings using Helix configs only.